sujato/cullavagga/dpcv-project.md

 ## Beyond this project

 Once the project is completed and the text digitized, the text may be used in various applications.
 While the text is reasonably safe on Github, we should try to make it available on sites such as [GRETIL](http://gretil.sub.uni-goettingen.de/) and the [Internet Archive](https://archive.org/).
-The more widely disseminated the text is, the harder it is to lose it entirely.
+The more widely disseminated the text is, the harder it is for it to become entirely lost.

 The text and images may be consumed in applications such as SuttaCentral or any other interested project, and we should try to support such efforts.

 There are many more manuscripts in Sri Lanka, which are also crying out for similar digitization.
 SuttaCentral’s area of interest is the early canonical texts, and there are at least two such manuscripts of comparable value to DP-CV.

 - The National Museum houses a manuscript of the Saṁyutta Nikāya, whose colophon says that the original copy was copied in 1412 CE by Maṅgala Thera of Sunētra Dēvi Pirivena of Pepiliyana.
-(Nyanatusita 371)
+(Nyanatusita, 371)
-- A manuscript of the Mahāvagga—the companion text to the Cullavagga—dating to the 13th century is at the Vidyalankara Pirivena in Kelaniya (Nyanatusita 369.
+- A 13th century manuscript of the Mahāvagga—the companion text to the Cullavagga—is at the Vidyalankara Pirivena in Kelaniya.
+(Nyanatusita, 369)

 Taking these together with the DP-CV—and assuming they are reasonably complete—they make up over a third of the early Pali canonical prose texts.
 To establish such a sizable portion of the Tipitaka on such early manuscripts would be a significant contribution to Buddhist studies.
+In addition, this would help us understand what features are representative of the Pali texts of this period, and which are simply characteristics of a particular manuscript.
 SuttaCentral would be very interested to support such an ongoing project.

 There are a number of manuscripts of a similar age, which are also deserving of preservation.
 Since these are of commentarial literature they are beyond the scope of SuttaCentral.
 Nonetheless, we would be happy to offer technical support for any such efforts.
 I believe that the methods set forth here will achieve a very accurate and usable text with a reasonable amount of effort, and would encourage all parties involved to continue the work.